likytu/circles_things/README.md

 ### Curse of Greed QoL
 It now spawns above the player's spawnpoint in NG, instead of a 30 second walk away.
 ### Time-dependent enemy scaling
 Configurable in mod settings, this adds a layer of exponential difficulty to the game for only the most hardy of witches.
 The longer you take, the harder it gets.
+The mod generates an approximate relative measure of difficulty depending on your settings, where 0 has no additional time-dependent scaling.
+This is displayed in the top right, next to the red bar that describes the time passed since the last time-dependent scaling effect, and how soon the next one will occur.